dimagi/commcare-hq/docs/elasticsearch.rst

 4. Merge your PR and deploy your latest master branch.

-How to un-bork your broken indexes
+How to un-bork your broken indices
 ----------------------------------
 Sometimes things get in a weird state and (locally!) it's easiest to just blow away the index and start over.